-Pa art 1: Identify the Clain n 1.
+Part 1: Identify the Claim 1.
 Who is the current creditor?
 Name of the current creditor (the person or entity to be paid for this claim) Other names the creditor used with the debtor 2.
-Has this claim been acquired from someone else?
-No Yes.
+Has this claim been acquired from someone else? □ No □ Yes.
 From whom?
-Where should notices and payments to the creditor be sent?
+3. Where should notices and payments to the creditor be sent?
 Where should notices to the creditor be sent?
-Where should payments to the creditor be sent? (if different) Federal Rule of Bankruptcy Procedure (FRBP) 2002(g) Name Number Street Name Number Street (, () City State ZIP Code Country Contact phone Contact email City State ZIP Code Country Contact phone Contact email Contact email Uniform claim identifier for electronic payments in chapter 13 (if you us e one): 4.
+Where should payments to the creditor be sent? (if different) Name Name Federal Rule of Bankruptcy Procedure (FRBP) 2002(g) Number Street Number Street City State ZIP Code City State ZIP Code Country Country Contact phone Contact phone Contact email Contact email Uniform claim identifier for electronic payments in chapter 13 (if you use one): 4.
 Does this claim amend one already filed?
 No Yes.
-Claim number on court claims registry (if known) Filed on 5.
+Claim number on court claims registry (if known)) Filed on 5.
 Do you know if anyone else has filed a proof of claim for this claim?
 No Yes.
 Who made the earlier filing?

-Pa Part 2: Give Information About the Claim as of the Date the Case Was Filed

-уо Do you have any number you use to identify the No No

-debtor?
-Yes.
-Last 4 digits of the debtor's account or any number you use to identify the debtor:

-7. How much is the claim?

-\$ Does this amount include interest or other charges?
+Sive information 7 to out the Guilli as of the Date the Gase Was I lied 6.
+Do you have any number you use to identify the debtor? □ No □ Yes.
+Last 4 digits of the debtor's account or any number you use to identify the debtor: 7.
+How much is the claim?
+Does this amount include interest or other charges?
+No Yes.

-No

-Yes.
 Attach statement itemizing interest, fees, expenses, or other charges required by Bankruptcy Rule 3001(c)(2)(A).

-8. Examples: Goods sold, money loaned, lease, services performed, personal injury or wrongful death, or credit card.
+8. What is the basis of the claim?
+Examples: Goods sold, money loaned, lease, services performed, personal injury or wrongful death, or credit card.

-claim?
 Attach redacted copies of any documents supporting the claim required by Bankruptcy Rule 3001(c).
 Limit disclosing information that is entitled to privacy, such as health care information.
 9. Is all or part of the claim secured?

-Yes.
+No Yes.
 The claim is secured by a lien on property.

-Nature of property:

-Real estate: If the claim is secured by the debtor's principal residence, file a Mortgage Proof of Claim Attachment (Official Form 410-A) with this Proof of Claim.

-Motor vehicle

-Other.
-Describe:

-Desis for norfaction.
-Basis for perfection:

-Attach redacted copies of documents, if any, that show evidence of perfection of a security interest (for example, a mortgage, lien, certificate of title, financing statement, or other document that shows the lien has been filed or recorded.)

-Value of property: \$

-Amount of the claim that is secured: \$
+Nature of property: Real estate: If the claim is secured by the debtor's principal residence, file a Mortgage Proof of Claim Attachment (Official Form 410-A) with this Proof of Claim.
+Motor vehicle Other.
+Describe: Basis for perfection: Attach redacted copies of documents, if any, that show evidence of perfection of a security interest (for example, a mortgage, lien, certificate of title, financing statement, or other document that shows the lien has been filed or recorded.)
+Value of property: Amount of the claim that is secured: \$ 10.
+Is this claim based on a lease?
+No Yes.
+Amount necessary to cure any default as of the date of the petition. \$ 11.
+Is this claim subject to a right of setoff? □ No □ Yes.

-Amount of the claim that is unsecured: \$(The sum of the secured and unsecured amount should match the amount in line 7.)

-Amount necessary to cure any default as of Amount necessary to cure any default as of the date of the petition: \$

-Annual Interest Rate (when case was filed)%

-Variable

-10 Is this claim based on a

-lease?
-Yes.
-Amount necessary to cure any default as of the date of the petition.

-11 Is this claim subject to a No

-right of setoff?

-Yes.
 Identify the property: